myconstellation/constellation-nodejs/README.md

     var ConstellationHub = require('constellation-nodejs');

 	//// With config file
-	var context = new ConstellationHub();
+	var c = new ConstellationHub();

 	//// Without configuration file
-	var context = new ConstellationHub(rootUrl, token, "AmbientSensor", "1.8.2"); //// AmbientSensor represents the name of the application (package)
+	var c = new ConstellationHub(rootUrl, token, "AmbientSensor", "1.8.2"); //// AmbientSensor represents the name of the application (package)

 	//// Create a Controller Hub
 	c.Controller()